 Our dangerous Australians are often given as the reason why someone does not want to visit Australia.
 Yet they are not as prevalent as you might think.
 I have never seen many of these deadly animals (especially not the drop bear) and the average tourist will not see them either.
 Many tourists will even seek out some of the dangerous Australians, especially the cute and cuddly looking ones!

-Take cautions, pay attention to your surroundings and what your children are doing and know the emergency number if anything still goes wrong.
+Take precautions, pay attention to your surroundings and what your children are doing and know the emergency number if anything still goes wrong.